SilasOkolie2/TRIMURL/README.md

 # TRIMURL

-TRIMURL is a URL shortening service that allows users to shorten and manage their URLs efficiently.
+TRIMLINKS is a URL shortening service that allows users to shorten and manage their URLs efficiently.
 The application provides an easy-to-use interface for shortening URLs, copying shortened links, and managing link history.

 ## Features